Syllabus

 Free Tutoring from FSU

-For tutoring and writing help in any course at Florida State University, visit the Academic Center for Excellence (ACE) Tutoring Services’ comprehensive list of tutoring options - see http://ace.fsu.edu/tutoring or contact tutor@fsu.edu for more information.
+On-campus tutoring and writing assistance are available for many courses at Florida State University.
+For more information, visit the Academic Center for Excellence (ACE) Tutoring Services, for a comprehensive list of on-campus tutoring options, see https://ace.fsu.edu/tutoring or contact tutor@fsu.edu.
 High-quality tutoring is available by appointment and on a walk-in basis.
 These services are offered by tutors trained to encourage the highest level of individual academic success while upholding personal academic integrity.

 Syllabus Change Policy